Champions of Orthodoxy

 This is a lesson the Church still needs.
 Doctrinal clarity matters, but scandal in life weakens its reception.
 Dominic shows that reform requires both true speech and purified witness.

-The Rosary belongs here not as sentiment but as formation.
+The Rosary matters here not as sentiment but as formation.
 It trains souls to remember Christ's mysteries with Mary, and therefore to resist abstract, body-hating, anti-sacramental lies.
 Heresy often wins by detaching minds from the concrete mysteries of the Lord's life.
 The Rosary restores that memory rhythmically and repeatedly.

 This is why Marian devotion becomes anti-heretical in Dominic's hands.
 To pray rightly is to remember rightly.
 To remember rightly is to think Catholicly.